Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "Gifted children are 'many ages at once.'"
 [20]

-This uneven development can leave a bright preschooler struggling with social situations or intense emotions.
-Pretend play can be a gentle way for them to practice self-regulation and manage stress.
+This uneven growth can make it hard for a bright preschooler to handle social situations or intense emotions.
+Pretend play is a gentle way for them to practice self-control and manage stress.

-Encouraging open conversations can help your child name their emotions and build social confidence.
-You can also arrange playdates with kids who share similar interests, giving them a chance to practice social skills in a comfortable setting.
-Research shows that social challenges are common for gifted kids - 67% of them report experiencing bullying by eighth grade [20].
-Cooperative games like chess, checkers, or dominoes can also be helpful.
-These games not only teach logical thinking but also promote skills like turn-taking, sharing, and working together to solve problems.
+Talking openly with your child can help them name their feelings and build social confidence.
+Setting up playdates with kids who have similar interests gives them a safe place to practice social skills.
+Research shows that social challenges are common for gifted kids—67% say they’ve been bullied by eighth grade [20].
+Cooperative games like chess, checkers, or dominoes can also help.
+These games teach logical thinking and important skills like taking turns, sharing, and working together.

 When to Get Additional Help for Your Gifted Child